homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 ```
 {: file="traefik/rules/chain-oauth.yml"}

-## Create acquis.yaml file
+### Create acquis.yaml file

-Create a new folder called `crowdsec` in your docker root directory and create a new file named `acquis.yaml`.
+Create a new folder called `crowdsec` in your docker root directory and create a new file named `acquis.yaml` within it.
+I used the same [config](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/84a5674b14aa982b8e60c21d1706c8e81ec95d40/acquis.yaml) as the plugin's repo.

 ```yaml
 ---